Eugene-Chan2021Fall/Project-FlashCard/Specification.md

  - Flashcards is powerful tool to provide efficient memorizing for all updates and information need to be memorized and fast way to take notes, create content and produce PDF to print.

+\##Actors

+- System

+##Preconditions

+- Markdown file ready to convert

+##Triggers

+- System use online converter to converter

+##Primary Sequence

+1- Use online converter to convert markdown file to pdf flash cards 2- Flash cards saved in the System and ready to use

+##Primary Postconditions

+System update Flash cards ready to use

+## Alternate Sequences

+Error converting to pdf Flash cards

+##Alternate Trigger

+- Fix the Error / convert again

+##Alternate Postconditions

+- Markdown file failed convert to pdf Flash cards

 **Use Case #2 Name:** Share PDF cards add to their accounts

  - Make printable flashcards as PDF file, create online flashcards, share a link or send to accounts digitally to refer when need it.

+##Actors

+1- User
+2- System

+##Preconditions

+1- pdf Flash cards created and ready to to share
+2- log in to the system
+3- Accounts to share with

+##Triggers

+- Use system to share pdf Flash cards with their accounts

+##Primary Sequence

+1- Prompt the system to share pdf Flash cards with users accounts 2- Account user able to access pdf cards
+3- Select account users to share pdf cards with
+4- Sharew pdf cards wit hprefered accounts

+##Primary Postconditions

+1- Account users have access to pdf cards
+2- Able to use pdf cards

+## Alternate Sequences

+1- Accounts are not exist
+2- System gives error message Fail to share pdf cards 3- System prompt to use exist or valid  accounts

+##Alternate Trigger

+Use valid or exist accounts

+##Alternate Postconditions

+Failed to share pdf with their accounts

 **Use Case #3 Name:** Render Markdown notes

  - Share markdown notes by creating GitHub repository, push the notes (file.md) to GitHub.

+##Actors

+1- users
+2- System

+##Preconditions

+- Markdown notes created and ready
+- use app or online tool to render the markdown notes into HTML or pdf
+- Github repository created and ready or APP ready to recieve the notes

+##Triggers

+- Use render app or any online tools to render the markdown notes then push into Github or to the APP

+##Primary Sequence

+1- Choose App or online tool to render text into HTML or pdf 2- convert the sample text edited to HTML or pdf b

+##Primary Postconditions

+- Markdown notes rendered to the new format HTML or PDt

+## Alternate Sequences

+- Fail to render text into new format

+##Alternate Trigger

+- Fix the error or use different tool

+##Alternate Postconditions

+- Fail to to render the markdown notes

 **Use Case #4 Name:** Find text in files